 Some people who drink water containing arsenic in excess of the MCL over many years could experience skin damage or problems with their circulatory system, and may have an increased risk of getting cancer.
-The Violation occurred on 2/29/2012 8/21/2012 In July of 2011 The Lower Rio Grande PWWA implemented a Arsenic Treatment Plant which the level after treatment was 2.5 ppb and is now well below the MCL for Arsenic.
+The Violation occurred on 3/31/2013 6/30/2013 In July 26 2013 well #11 in Berino started to pump sand, We at the Lower Rio Grande decided to take that well off line.
+We are supplying Berino with water from Desert Sands.